causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func reserve(additional: Int64): Unit
 ```

-Functionality: Increases the capacity of this deque.
+Function: Increases the capacity of this deque.

 Expands the deque by the additional size.
 No expansion occurs if additional is less than or equal to zero.
 If the remaining capacity of this deque is greater than or equal to additional, no expansion occurs.
 If the remaining capacity is less than additional, the expansion size is the maximum of (1.5 times the original capacity rounded down) and (additional + used capacity).